Gouldilocks/Canvas-Grading-Script/README.md

 Now, in order to run any bash and expect scripts, you must give your computer permission to run them.
 This is for security purposes, and I promise I'm not giving you malware :)

-to do this, run these commands while in the directory where you downloaded this repo:
+to do this, run these commands while in the repo's directory:

 ```
+chmod +x ./drivingcost.exp
+chmod +x ./gradecalculator.exp
-chmod +x ./myscript.sh
+chmod +x ./ruleof72.exp
-chmod +x ./script.exp
+chmod +x ./javaGradingScript.sh
 ```

 Now, to run the script, simply execute:
 ```
-./myscript.sh
+./javaGradingScript.sh
 ```

 ## How to get the output?